colygon/glean-devrel/docs/bounty-system.md

 - Clear requirements
 - Feasible scope
 - Not already being worked on
-- Aligns with Warp's mission
+- Aligns with Glean's mission

 ## Community Bounties